eduardojordan/eduardojordan/README.md

 With a strong foundation in software architecture and mobile development best practices, I've worked on projects from scratch, optimized existing apps, and collaborated with cross-functional teams to deliver high-quality products.
 I thrive on problem-solving and applying first-principles thinking to tackle complex challenges in mobile development.

 Beyond iOS, I stay curious about the latest technologies, from AI integrations in mobile apps to cloud-driven architectures.
 When I'm not coding, you’ll find me exploring new frameworks, watching tech-related content, or refining my craft as a software engineer.
+I have very old and outdated repositories, I created them at the time to learn.
+Please check the most recent ones on my profile.
+Thank you.

 Feel free to connect with me for all things iOS, Swift, or mobile development—let’s build the future of apps together! 🌟